(NEW) Respect Our Lakes Information Brochures

 ATTENTION Boat Lift Owners

 This is a friendly reminder that all boat lifts stored on Municipal reserves are required to be removed by June 1st, please see POLICY A-TRA-BOAT-1 of the Policy section on this website.
 These reserves are meant for the enjoyment of all residents, plus they act as emergency access to the lake.
 Any enforcement taken to remove boat lifts costs the Municipality through enforcement and administration costs.
 The Village appreciates your cooperation in keeping these reserves clear.
+IMPORTANT – The Summer Village will not be enforcing this policy for 2022 due to the high cost of removing these items and that September 1 is right around the corner, and residents will once again be permitted to store their lifts.
+However, this policy will be updated and strictly enforced June 1, 2023.
+Thank you to all residents who complied with this policy and removed their items from these public spaces in 2022.

 Welcome to the Summer Village of Yellowstone website!
 The Summer Village of Yellowstone was incorporated on January 1st, 1965 and spans a land area of 25 Hectares.
 The Summer Village is located on the shores of Lac Ste.
 Anne.
 The 2016 Population is 137 according to the census conducted in 2016.
 Yellowstone has a 3-member Council whose term currently runs until 2025.